Photo and story by Jeffrey Jenkins / Contributing Writer

 “It feels good to leave a precedence for something for others to just look back at and admire,” Hernandez said.

-The fraternity’s philanthropic efforts over the next few days are focused on supporting research for multiple sclerosis, an unpredictable disease of the central nervous system that disrupts the flow of information between the brain and body.
+The fraternity’s philanthropic efforts over the next few days are focused on supporting new research for multiple sclerosis, an unpredictable disease of the central nervous system that disrupts the flow of information between the brain and body.
 Symptoms may be mild, such as numbness in the limbs, or severe, potentially causing paralysis or loss of vision.

 This is a concern that also hits home for the entire Alpha Tau Omega fraternity.

 Alpha Tau Omega Vice President Sam Stewart’s mother was diagnosed with the disease in 2008 and is still battling it today.
 Stewart’s mother is the reason why, this year, the fraternity decided to focus all of their philanthropy efforts on the National MS Society, which is the organization the fraternity partnered with for the Crawfish Boil event.